France sees northeast Mali secure by end-March

 His view on the timetable was in line with France's goal to start winding down its eight-week-old military intervention in Mali in April and handing over to African forces.

-"We are taking back this territory almost meter by meter.
+"We are taking back this territory almost metre by metre.
 There will doubtless be other violent battles.
 Three weeks from now, if all goes as planned, we will have covered all of this territory," Le Drian told Le Monde in an interview published Monday.

 Asked whether that meant the rebels' sanctuary around the Ifoghas mountains would be safe, even if some Islamist militants were still hiding out there, Le Drian said: "Overall security will have been restored in this space.
 I am not going to tell you that we are going to hunt them down to the last man."